Egypt national futsal team: FIFA Futsal World Cup

-The Pharaohs appeared for the third successive time in Chinese Taipei and despite a first-round exit, they made their mark with the biggest margin of victory in the tournament, 12–0 over the hosts.
+The Pharaohs appeared for the third successive time in Taiwan and despite a first-round exit, they made their mark with the biggest margin of victory in the tournament, 12–0 over the hosts.

 Egypt didn't pass through the group stage again in 2008 but they progressed through the first round in 2012, losing to Italy 1-5.

 Egypt appeared in the Quarterfinals in the 2016 edition, after a 4-3 revenge win against Italy in Extra Time.
 They would later lose to the eventual winners, Argentina.
 Egypt qualified to their 7th world cup appearance after reaching the final in the 2020 Africa Futsal Cup.

 Africa Futsal Cup of Nations

 Egypt has reached the final match of every tournament.